-The portion of the Soldier's Body physical training programme in the conscript training system is significant and that of physical training almost half of it.
-The objective of the training is to provide sufficient know how for persons liable for military service so that they can maintain their level of physical performance in the reserve required for performing their task in emergency conditions.
-Good physical fitness helps to improve your own health, working capacity and quality of life.
+The Soldier's Body physical training programme is a significant part of the conscript training system.
+Almost half of the training is physical.
+The objective of the training is to provide the conscripts with sufficient knowledge and skills so that they can maintain the level of physical performance required for their wartime task also in the reserve.
+Good physical fitness improves your health, working capacity and quality of life.